 Writing a graduate or internship covering letter for Citi: do's and don’ts

-You must submit a covering letter along with your online application form for graduate positions and internships at Citi.
+You must submit a covering letter at step four of your online application for graduate positions and internships at Citi.
 Get this right and you’ll be a step closer to securing a job.
 This is what you should and shouldn’t do.

 Carry out thorough research into the bank, your chosen business area and preferred role before you begin.